gfhd0054/XD_hifi_proto/UserTest.md

 #### Visibility
 1. Cannot notice it is timestamp at first.(H)
-2. Visibility, Expect pop-up quiz to be located in top or bottom of screen to less bother watching game.
+2. Expect pop-up quiz to be located in top or bottom of screen to less bother watching game.
 (C)
-3. Visibility, clicking “like” seems little narrow (C)
+3. clicking “like” seems little narrow (C)
-4. Visibility, 친구초대 기능이 눈에 띄지 않는 것 같다.
-Expect friend invitation feature to be more visible.
+4. Expect friend invitation feature to be more visible.
 (S)
-5. Visibility, 스케줄에 남은 경기는 날짜와 D-day 모두 표시되면 좋을 것 같고 지난 경기는 날짜가 적히면 좋을 것 같다.
-Looked for both date and D-day display for upcoming schedule, and both result and date showing for past games.
+5. Looked for both date and D-day display for upcoming schedule, and both result and date showing for past games.
 (S)

 #### Visibility of system status
-1. 사람들 투표현황을 볼 수 있으면 좋을 것 같다.
-Expect other users’ voting status.
+1. Expect other users’ voting status.
 (S)
-2. Visibility of system status, 프라이빗 룸의 썸네일은 유저 프로필보다는 인게임 영상인게 더 좋을 것 같다.
-Expect in-game screenshot to be the thumbnails of private room.
+2. Expect in-game screenshot to be the thumbnails of private room.
 (S)
-3. Visibility of system status, 지난 퀴즈들 현황이나 투표 결과 볼 수 있는 기능.
+3. The function of viewing past quizzes or voting results.
 (S)

 #### High-level reflections: